 Mildenhall has had a long history of motorsport.
 Planning permission was initially granted in February 1975 for speedway racing to take place.

 Stock car and banger racing started at the stadium in 1984, while motorcross events also take place on the site.

-The current legal battle dates back to January 2006 when Katherine Lawrence and Raymond Shields moved into a property called Fenland close to the stadium.
+The legal battle dates back to January 2006 when Katherine Lawrence and Raymond Shields moved into a property called Fenland close to the stadium.

 Two years later they issued proceedings for an injunction prohibiting activities at the track for causing a “nuisance by noise” - and won at the High Court.

 A judge made an order limiting the level of noise allowed – but this was stayed until Fenland could be rebuilt as it had been severely damaged by fire.

 The Court of Appeal then ruled in favour of the track promoters but the Supreme Court disagreed and reinstated the original ruling.

 Mervyn Rundle, an expert and noise and partner in law firm SolicitorsTitle, believes the ruling is bad news for motorsport operators.

 It means that neither having planning permission nor claiming "the track was here first" is a defence against noise complaints.